ROCm/HIP/docs/how-to/virtual_memory.rst

 Set Memory Access
 -----------------

 Finally, use the ``hipMemSetAccess`` function to enable memory access.
 It accepts the pointer to the virtual memory, the size, and a ``hipMemAccessDesc`` descriptor as parameters.
+In a multi-GPU environment, you can map the device memory of one GPU to another.
+This feature also works with the traditional memory management system, but isn't as scalable as with virtual memory.
+When memory is allocated with ``hipMalloc``, ``hipDeviceEnablePeerAccess`` is used to enable peer access.
+This function enables access between two devices, but it means that every call to ``hipMalloc`` takes more time to perform the checks and the mapping between the devices.
+When using virtual memory management, peer access is enabled by ``hipMemSetAccess``, which provides a finer level of control over what is shared.
+This has no performance impact on memory allocation and gives you more control over what memory buffers are shared with which devices.

 .. code-block:: cpp